jhc36-duke-edu/srclibdukeedu/searchlibrarydukeedu-20180809-0950.md

 It would be too invasive to rewrite the visual layout of the page to use `<div>`s.
 Multiple nested tables makes navigating the webpage difficult at best.
 But, it is not practical to fix on our timeline.

 We can mitigate the issue by retrofitting ARIA Landmarks to assist screen readers in navigating the page efficiently.
-This is relatively non-invasive with a big positive impact.
+This is relatively non-invasive cut-paste type win with a big positive impact.

 #### Suggested solution: